usaid-cs/yesterday-i-learned/java.md

 - So, one day, Java 12 overhears other programming languages talking about ["arrow functions"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and ["yield keyword"](https://realpython.com/introduction-to-python-generators/), and being the [enterprising](https://en.wikipedia.org/wiki/Jakarta_EE) language that it is, it goes and creates its own arrows and yields.
 [Switch expressions: we have those features at home](https://howtodoinjava.com/java14/switch-expressions/).
 - You can't return multiple values, so you just make a brand new class that has the fields you want, and then return that.
 - `array.contains(item)`?
 No!
 Too easy.
 You need to choose between [`Arrays.asList(array).contains(item)`, `Arrays.stream(array).anyMatch(item::equals)`, `IntStream.of(array).anyMatch(x -> x == item)`, and `Set.of(array).contains(item)`](https://stackoverflow.com/a/1128728/1558430), depending on what type of array it is, and [whether your thing is hashable](https://stackoverflow.com/a/1128899/1558430).
+- There is no [tail call optimisation](https://stackoverflow.com/questions/20826786/does-java-support-and-optimize-away-tail-recursive-calls).
+A solution proposed by JOOQ is [avoid recursion](https://blog.jooq.org/top-10-easy-performance-optimisations-in-java/).

 ## Testing, mocking, and stuff